 But I've often wondered, Do pillow sprays actually work?
 Sure, they smell great and make you feel like you've been transported into a dark, dreamy sleeping hub in an instant, but does that blend of lavender, vetiver and chamomile actually do anything?
 Or is it all just a bit of a placebo effect?

-In the name of "science," I decided to conduct an experiment: I'd try out seven of the best-selling pillow sprays around and monitor my sleep whilst using them.
+In the name of journalism, I decided to conduct an experiment: I'd try out seven of the best-selling pillow sprays around and monitor my sleep whilst using them.
 There were a few discrepancies throughout my trials, and in hindsight, this would have been a better experiment had I tested them anonymously.
 I also should have kept strictly to my bedtime, but life and a good book got in the way.

 So whether you're in the market for a new pillow spray or want to know if they actually work, keep scrolling to find my results.

 With a blend of essential oils including lavender, bergamot, mandarin, sweet orange and geranium, this pillow mist smells instantly relaxing and soothing.
 Plus, the glass bottle makes it look fancy on your bedside table.